progsource/maddy/README.md

 ## Why maddy?

-When I looking for a Markdown parser in C++, I couldn't find any, that was fitting my needs.
+When I was looking for a Markdown parser in C++, I couldn't find any, that was fitting my needs.
 So I simply wrote my own one.

 ## Markdown syntax